 Dr. Matt Finkenbinder

-Dr. Finkenbinder is a sedimentary geologist and Assistant Professor in the Environmental Engineering and Earth Sciences department.
+Dr. Finkenbinder is a sedimentary geologist and Associate Professor in the Biology & Earth Systems Science department.
 His primary research interests include paleoclimatology, Quaternary stratigraphy, stable isotope geochemistry, paleolimnology, and radiometric dating methods.
 His research focuses on reconstructing past climatic changes on a range of timescales using the sedimentary record from small lakes.

-Dr. Bobby Karimi (Field Camp Director)
+Dr. Bobby Karimi

 His current research is focused on: 1) characterizing and understanding past/present tectonic boundaries using GIS/RS, computational methods, pattern detection algorithms, and field/geophysical methods, and 2) identifying and mapping landslides in Pennsylvania towards a high-resolution susceptibility model.